 About the Field Manager Role

-We are hiring for two Field Managers.
 The Field Manager role is a newly created position that will report to Sister District’s Head of Campaigns.
 The Field Manager position will provide administrative and programmatic support for Sister District’s volunteer-facing programs and serve as the chief information conduit between endorsed campaigns and Sister District HQ.
 The Field Manager will be responsible for conducting regular outreach and managing communications with partner campaigns, facilitation of on-going volunteer programs, and will be responsible for ensuring prompt responses to volunteer inquiries.
 The Field Manager will also provide support with the implementation of new departmental programs, research, and special projects as needed.

 This role is best suited for candidates with a passion for progressive politics and a desire to learn/grow within the progressive political sphere.
 The position requires exceptional interpersonal communication skills (think customer service skills) and excellent attention to detail.